owen0404-svg/Nexus.ai/README.md

 ## 📱 Overview

-Welcome to Nexus AI, a free AI agent that anyone can use.
-Nexus AI features a ChatBot which is quick and responsive and also a easy to use Neural Network builder.
-This project showcases how intelligent our AI agent can interact with users through Nexus AI.
+Welcome to Nexus AI, a free AI creator that anyone can use.
+Nexus AI features a ChatBot creator which is quick and responsive and also a easy to use Neural Network builder.
+This project showcases how our intelligent AI agent builder can be used by users to easily create custom chatbots and neural networks.

 ![](Chatbot.png)
 ![](NeuralNet.png)